 So, they’ll be paying 27,000 per year for occurrence.
-So, if they’re there for three years, 27,000, 27,000, 27,000, whereas with the claims made, it would just be 20, 20, 20.
-And then, at the end of that, let’s say it was twice the annual premium.
-They’d be paying a $40,000 tail insurance payment, whereas, under the occurrence policy, they’re only paying 27.
+So, if they’re there for three years, 27,000, 27,000, 27,000, whereas with the claims made, it would just be 20, 20, 20, and then, at the end of that, let’s say it was twice the annual premium.
+They’d be paying a $40,000 tail insurance payment, whereas, under the occurrence policy, they only pay 27.
 So, seven times three is 21,000.
 The tail insurance cost is around 40.
 Then clearly, in that scenario, it would make sense to have an occurrence-based policy.

 Things to Consider

-Now, a couple of considerations are that the employee doesn’t really dictate what type of policy the employer uses.
+Now, a couple of considerations are that the employee doesn’t dictate what type of policy the employer uses.
 And I can tell you from doing this for so long that most employers, or at least private physician practices, will utilize a claims-made policy.
-Simply because if they make the physician pay for the tail insurance, they’re certainly going to want to save some money.
+Simply because if they make the physician pay for the tail insurance, they will undoubtedly want to save some money.

-And they’re just going to use claims-made each year, save a third, and then make the physician pay the tail insurance.
+And they will use claims-made each year, save a third, and then make the physician pay the tail insurance.
 In the long run, they save quite a bit of money.
 You don’t see occurrence policies very often.
-If I had to estimate, I’d say maybe 1 in 20 private physician-owned practice uses an occurrence-based policy.
-Now, if the physician has the option and the employer says you can decide what policy you want, then you must do the math equation we discussed.
+If I had to estimate, maybe 1 in 20 private physician-owned practices use an occurrence-based policy.
+If the physician has the option and the employer says you can decide what policy you want, you must do the math equation we discussed.

 So, that is what occurrence-based insurance is.
 A little bit more expensive, but you don’t have to pay for tail insurance.
 Is one policy better than the other?
 It just depends upon the situation of the physician.
-One specialty they’re in is how long they’re going to be with the employer.
+Their specialty is how long they will be with the employer.